-A significant challenge for the field is to prepare scholars with expertise in both the research and design methodologies relevant to technology-enhanced learning environments.
-The Learning Sciences and Technology Design (LSTD) curriculum includes courses on learning, research, and design, coupled with integrative seminars and explicit apprenticeship activities with faculty.
+Stanford's Learning Sciences and Technology Design program is one of the leading global programs in this rapidly emerging field (http://en.wikipedia.org/wiki/Learning_sciences).
+In order to prepare scholars with expertise in both the research and design methodologies relevant to technology-enhanced learning environments, the Learning Sciences and Technology Design (LSTD) curriculum includes courses on learning, research, and design, coupled with integrative seminars and explicit apprenticeship activities in research with faculty.
 The LSTD curriculum builds upon current GSE Area requirements.
-Students admitted to the LSTD and one of the CTE, DAPS, or SHIPS Program Areas need to fulfill the requirements in the first year of coursework (and in subsequent years) for their applicable Area and their Area-specific milestones, while simultaneously participating in the “community of learning” for two cohorts: LSTD and CTE, DAPS, or SHIPS (as applicable).
+Students admitted to the LSTD program and one of the CTE, DAPS, or SHIPS Program Areas need to fulfill the requirements in the first year of coursework (and in subsequent years) for their applicable Area and their Area-specific milestones, while simultaneously participating in the “community of learning” for two cohorts: LSTD and either CTE, DAPS, or SHIPS (as applicable).

 The first LSTD program year emphasizes the development of prerequisite knowledge, typically in courses within the school and university offerings.
 Students primarily work within the requirements of their Area (e.g., CTE, DAPS, or SHIPS) while developing additional competencies needed for LSTD.
 Student experiences in the second year and beyond are focused more intensively on the process of integrating the sciences of learning and technology design.
-These years emphasize the intertwining of distinct competencies and GSE Area perspectives in the application of theoretical, research, and design competencies to the topic of learning.
+These years emphasize the intertwining of distinct competencies and GSE Area perspectives in the application of theoretical, research, and design competencies to the topic of learning being studied.

 LSTD Proseminar EDUC 291 (Autumn, Winter and Spring Quarters of the first year, and then again for an overall total of nine quarters altogether): As a condition for receiving the Ph.D. with the LSTD cross-area specialization, students are required to attend the colloquium for at least 9 quarters, and they must attend at least five quarters in the first and second year.
-This colloquium provides a vibrant forum for students and faculty to present and critique new and original research relevant to the Learning Sciences and Technology Design doctoral program.
-The goal is to help develop a community of scholars who become familiar with one another's work and can inform each other in the diverse areas relevant to LSTD.
+This colloquium provides a forum for students and faculty to present and critique research relevant to the LSTD doctoral program.
+The goal is to develop a community of scholars who become familiar with one another's work and can inform each other in the diverse areas relevant to LSTD.
 The colloquium is also intended to give students practice and feedback pertaining to the arts of presentation and scholarly dialog, while introducing seminal issues and fundamental works in the field.